How Much Does a Cofferdam Cost?

 Note: Strong water currents require more personnel to ensure proper installation and the safety of all workers.

-Adding the cost of each item, in addition to any contingency amount for conditions beyond your control, such as weather, will be a good indicator of the cost of your cofferdam system.
+Adding the cost of each item, in addition to any contingency amount for conditions beyond your control, such as weather or more hands needed, will be a good indicator of the cost of your cofferdam system.
+Preparing the site to the best of your ability is always the best bet, to avoid the unforeseen, but it isn’t always possible.
+Make sure to pump are as dry as possible, remove rocks, plants, branches, debris, etc, to ensure the best achievable conditions.

-As the Midwest’s Largest Manufacturer of portable water-filled temporary cofferdams, we are here to help.
-If you have any questions or need additional information about the manufacture or installation of cofferdams, please contact us at (248) 755-7383 or get a free cofferdam estimate below.
+As the Midwest’s Largest Manufacturer of water-filled temporary cofferdams, we are here to help.
+If you have any questions or need additional information about the manufacturing or installation of cofferdams, please contact us at (248) 755-7383 or click the link for free estimate below.